 Each month, MonticelloLive rewards the reader who calls in the best news tip, or submits the best photo, with a $100 prize.

-The video of a Wilmar car fire being put out was taken by Sheena Tucker, who also helped the family (who lost their car and groceries, that day).
+In October 2012, the video of a Wilmar car fire being put out was taken by Sheena Tucker, who also helped the family (who lost their car and groceries, that day).
 A couple of Barkada Fire Dept. members were passing by, saw the fire, and put it out; keeping it from reaching the victim’s home.
 That video earned Sheena $100, and our thanks for sharing it with MLive readers.

 Juanita Webb is shown here with her “pet” alligator, which showed up in their family pond.
 As the gator continued to grow, in August, the family contacted the AG&F, who re-located it to a safer area.